csmc-vaneykjlab/birch/README.md

 - Input files with protein intensitites and an annotation file (explained in detail in the next section).

 ## Example usage
-Please refer to our example [example](example/) for a more detailed and hands-on walkthrough on how to use BIRCH.
+Please refer to our [example](example/) for a more detailed and hands-on walkthrough on how to use BIRCH.

 ## Using BIRCH
 The general workflow is as follows: